Defining Data in Configs

 5}

-This is useful because as explained above, configs only contain one top level object.
-By using maps, we are capable of defining more than one object within a config, as well as being able to identify what each of those objects are using keys.
+This is useful because as explained above, configs only contain one main object.
+By using maps, we are capable of defining multiple objects within a map, as well as being able to identify each of those objects with keys.

 The ordering of key-value pairs inside a map is not significant, and as such you are free to order them however you’d like.